behu-kea/dat20-classes/week-10/abstract-data-types.md

-### Collection (Java collection framework)

-A collection is an object that stores a group of other objects, called its *elements.*

-Entities that store and manage data are also called *data structures.*

-Some examples of collections:
+Some examples of collection interfaces:

 - **List**: An ordered collection of elements, often accessed by integer indexes or by iteration.
 - **Queue**: A collection in which elements are removed in the same order in which they were added.